Work Play About Contact

 02

-Constraints drive creative problem-solving.
-A fixed IA and no access to internal data forced sharper, more focused design decisions rather than a sprawling redesign.
+Tight constraints sharpened the work.
+A fixed IA and no access to internal data forced focused decisions instead of a sprawling redesign.

 03